Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby products industry.

 Cots, carriers, car seats and cuddly toys are the bread-and-butter of the baby business.

-When you add bumpers, bottle warmers, bouncers, bath stands and baby monitors, parents can spend tens of thousands of dollars before their growing fetus has even developed a face.
+When you add bumpers, bottle warmers, bouncers, bath stands and baby monitors, parents can easily spend tens of thousands of dollars before their growing has even developed a face.

 In a flooded market fuelled by fear, the range and variety of products are staggering.
 And in a staggering range of products, you’ll find some which are, frankly, ridiculous.